abhijitio/multiverse/README.md

     routes/index.js :- It defines the routes

     queries.js :- This file should be in root directory.
+It has all the logical operations.